If the Time shift makes you feel extra tired, science is on your side.

-So here we are, just a couple days after switching our clocks back, and you're trying to convince yourself that moving the clock one hour has not actually wreaked complete havoc on your system.
+In the wee hours of Sunday morning, we switch our clocks back, and you'll be trying to convince yourself that moving the clock back one hour has not actually wreaked complete havoc on your system.
 The fact of the matter is, there is science that supports the idea that you may actually be feeling a bit rugged after the switch.

 Sleep is a kind of outward symbol of the timing processes of our body.
 Our bodies function on an internal schedule, from hormone release to body temperature to cognition – and sleep is linked to them all.

-The four biggest facotrs linked to seasonal time change, are fairly obvious.
+The four biggest factors linked to seasonal time change, are fairly obvious.
 They all fall right in line with most kinds of sleep deprivation.
 They are:

-- "Spring Forward" is even linked to heart attack / stroke
+- "Spring Forward" can even be linked to heart attack/stroke

-Your body develops all sorts of internal rhythms based on it's own internal clock.
-So when we adjust the real clock, it throws off the sync that our body has developed with real time.
-So if your hormones change, you eat differently, you sleep differently.
-And because of the change, you may be groggy and not nearly as attentive for a few days after.
+Your body develops all sorts of internal rhythms based on its own internal clock.
+When we adjust the real clock, it throws off the sync that our body has with real-time.
+So if your hormones change, you eat differently, you sleep differently, etc. And because of the change, you may be groggy and not nearly as attentive for a few days after.

 Try doing some of these things to combat the effects.
 Maybe come spring, you'll be ready for battle with your body.